echicoine-esac/fhir-qi-core/input/pages/qi-elements.md

 * issued: (QI) DateTime this version was made
 * performer: (QI) Responsible Diagnostic Service
 * result: (QI) Observations
-* imagingStudy:  Reference to full details of imaging associated with the diagnostic report
+* imagingStudy: (QI) Reference to full details of imaging associated with the diagnostic report
 * media: (QI) Key images associated with this report

 **Primary code path:** code